 How much does a street light cost on a highway or a bridge?

-Most estimates indicate that it can cost as much as 20% more to install light poles on a highway or bridge.
+Most estimates indicate that installing light poles on a highway or bridge can cost as much as 20% more.
 This is due to the issues with replacing them.
 Often these locations can be difficult to maneuver physically and require shutting streets and detouring traffic.

 If a street light pole costs $4,000 in total, you can expect the same light on a highway or bridge to run $4,800.